4-cycle-free induced subgraphs of grid graphs: Proof of Theorem (2)

 (Since the sum contains the central binomial coefficient ${4k^2 |Z| \choose 2k^2 |Z|}$, little is lost by using this upper bound.)

-Also, let $F_0(Z)$ denote the total number of possible subsets of all the vertices in those $2k \times 2k$ subgrids where each $2 \times 2$ subgrids of {\it those} contains exactly $3$ vertices (and where the $2k\times 2k$ subgrid contains no $4$-cycles); so, each $2k \times 2k$ subgrid would contain $3 k^2$ vertices.
-As proved in the previous section, there are $k^{2k}$ possibilities for each $2k \times 2k$ subgrid assuming the subgraph is $4$-cycle-free, which means that we get the bound
+Also, let $F_0(Z)$ denote the total number of possible subsets of all the vertices in those $2k \times 2k$ subgrids where each $2 \times 2$ subgrid of {\it those} contains exactly $3$ vertices (and where the $2k\times 2k$ subgrid contains no $4$-cycles); so, each $2k \times 2k$ subgrid would contain $3 k^2$ vertices.
+As proved in the previous section, there are at most $(k+1)^{2k}$ possibilities for each $2k \times 2k$ subgrids assuming the subgraph is $4$-cycle-free, which means that we get the bound

 It follows that the total number of induced subgraphs $H$ that do not contain 4-cycles is at most

 where here $Z_0$ simply denotes the complement of $Z_1$ inside $\{1,2,\ldots,n/2k\}^2$.
 Using (\ref{F1}) and (\ref{F0}) as above, we get that